Tyil/website/_articles/cloudflare.md

 Some site administrators disable this specific check.
 However, this still means all your requests are logged by another third party, namely Cloudflare itself.
 As noted in **A literal MITM attack**, this data is still very interesting to some parties.
-And do not fool yourself: metadata is still very worthwhile and can tell a huge amount of information about a person.
+And do not fool yourself: meta data is still very worthwhile and can tell a huge amount of information about a person.

 ## Forcing JavaScript
-This issue generally does not concern many people, as most people online nowadays use a big mainstream browser with javascript enabled.
-However, there are still people, services and applications that do not use javascript.
+This issue generally does not concern many people, as most people online nowadays use a big mainstream browser with JavaScript enabled.
+However, there are still people, services and applications that do not use JavaScript.
 This makes sites unavailable when they are in the "under attack" mode by Cloudflare.
-This will run a check sending Cloudflare your browser information before deciding wether you are allowed to access the website.
+This will run a check sending Cloudflare your browser information before deciding whether you are allowed to access the website.
 This is yet another privacy issue, but at the same time, a usability issue.
-It makes your site unavailable to people who simply do not wish to use javascript or people who are currently limited to a browser with no javascript support.
+It makes your site unavailable to people who simply do not wish to use JavaScript or people who are currently limited to a browser with no JavaScript support.

 It is also common for Cloudflare to [Break RSS readers][rss] by presenting them with this check.
 This check is often presented to common user agents used by services and programs.
-Since these do not include a big javascript engine, there is no way for them to pass the test.
+Since these do not include a big JavaScript engine, there is no way for them to pass the test.

 ## False advertising